-Under the new regulation, individuals have the right to see what information you hold about that person.
-In response to a Subject Access Request, you can share all personal information that you hold about that individual by viewing that persons data record on the Voter Database.
-Individuals have the right to have their data updated or removed, which you can do through editing or deleting that persons record, again from the Voter Database.
+Under the GDPR, individuals have the right to see what information you hold about that person.
+In response to a Subject Access Request, you can share all personal information that you hold about that individual by viewing that persons data record on the Database.
+Individuals have the right to have their data updated or removed, which you can do through editing or deleting that persons record, again from the contact Database.

-All of your campaign data is securely stored in an encrypted cloud based database for the duration of your contract.
+All of your account data is securely stored in an encrypted cloud based database for the duration of your contract.

-You can remove any information which you no longer require including Voter, houses and imported files by deleting these from the dashboard using a bulk delete action.
+You can remove any information which you no longer require including contacts, houses and imported files by deleting these from the dashboard using a bulk delete action.

 This will be removed instantly from the dashboard and app, and permanently removed from the database within one month.